tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ```

 This test verifies when we send this model to this endpoint, `sPost` is called, and then the
-`shutdownSequencer` method of our Akka client is called, and the response matches the mocked
+`shutdownSequencer` method of our Pekko client is called, and the response matches the mocked
 response set up to return from that client method call.
 Note, in this case, the response here is a
 single real type of expected response, and not a mocked response.
 This is because the response
 requires serialization and we don’t have serialization set up for mocked typed.
 This is okay because